codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Identify applications with warnings/errors
-Applications with errors are flagged in the **Warnings/Errors** button, displayed at the top right of the Applications dashboard.
+Errors are flagged in the **Warnings/Errors** button, displayed at the top right of the Applications dashboard.
 Clicking the button shows the list of applications with the warnings/errors and the possible reasons for these.

 {% include
 image.html